 Masai Mara is not the cheapest place for a safari, but after watching the movie, I developed an affinity for Simba, almost to the point of obsession (bought Simba merchandise and all).
-So, I decided that I had to visit either Serengeti or Masai Mara, the places that inspired the setting of the movie.
+So, I decided that I had to visit either Serengeti or Masai Mara, the two places that inspired the setting of the movie.

 Masai Mara and Serengeti are basically the same park that is spread over the Kenyan and Tanzanian border.
 The Kenyan part is called Masai Mara and the Tanzanian part Serengeti.
 In general, Tanzanian safaris are more expensive than Kenyan ones, so Masai Mara it was for me.

 It was a silly reason to visit a place, but hey, Iceland received an influx of tourists (from 566,000 in 2011 to over 1 million in 2015) because of The Game of Thrones, so, whatever floats your boat, right?

 The Masai Mara National Reserve is located about 270 kilometers (168 miles) away from the Kenyan capital, Nairobi.
 Traveling by land between the two can take around 4 – 5 hours.

 To avoid this long travel time, many safari-goers fly into Nairobi’s international airport (Jomo Kenyatta International), and catch a short-haul flight from nearby Wilson Airport to the Masai Mara’s various airstrips.